TheContentGym/DetectPassiveVoiceInWebpage/README.md

  `url = 'https://thecontentgym.wordpress.com/2022/05/09/a-non-engineer-attending-a-marathon-5-full-days-python-training-with-experienced-programmers/'`

 2. Replace `body` with the name of the HTML tag you want to check.
 The value of *body* checks the whole <body> tag of the specified web page.
-You can specify smaller elements, such as *P* or *Div* with attributes.
+You can specify smaller elements, such as *P* or *Div* (with or without attribute values).
 And when you do so, replace soup.find with *soup.find_all*.

   `bd = soup.find('body')`